Product Support & Resources

 Evacuate the building immediately.
 Do not operate lights, electronics, or phones.
 Once safely outside, call 9-1-1 or your local gas utility to report the leak.

-Using gas to test the alarm can be dangerous and may not trigger the alarm as expected.
+Using natural gas to test the alarm can be dangerous and may not trigger the alarm as expected.
 Always use the Test button and follow the manufacturer’s instructions.

-Gas Detector Compatibility & Standards
+Natural Gas Detector Compatibility & Standards

 Are DeNova Detect alarms UL listed and NFPA 715 compliant?